APCSLowell/SierpinskiTriangle/README.md

 Suggested steps to completing this assignment:
 ----------------------------------------------
-1. Fork and clone down this repository
+1. Fork and clone down this repository (Optional: Create your own repository from scratch.
+Look at the bottom of this page for instructions)
 2. Write the `sierpinski` function:

     * If `len` is greater than 20 (or some variable) recursively call the `sierpinksi` function to draw a triangle with the left corner at (`x`,`y`) and a base and height equal to `len/2`.